 David Palmer - Auctioneer

-Renowned for his colourful waistcoats, David is our regular auctioneer for our monthly Fine Art, Antiques & Collectables sales.
+Renowned for his colourful waistcoats, David is our Principle auctioneer and, we believe, one of the best auctioneers in the whole country!
 His witty auctioneering style makes auction days a true spectacle and great fun for all involved.
 Having auctioned for Batemans for well over ten years, he is a long standing and greatly experienced part of the team.

 David has also featured as an expert on Flog It! and is available as a freelance auctioneer for charity events.
 He can be often seen auctioning a wide variety of items at other auction houses and events throughout the south of England and will always be happy to talk to excited fans or seasoned auction enthusiasts about his many years of selling the weird and wonderful!